casper-network/casper-sidecar/README.md

 * `allow_partial_connection` - Determining whether the Sidecar will allow a partial connection to this node.
 * `enable_logging` - This enables the logging of events from the node in question.
 * `connection_timeout_in_seconds` - The total time before the connection request times out.
+* `no_message_timeout_in_seconds` - Optional parameter that determines after what time of not receiving any bytes from the connection will it be restarted.
+Defaults to 120
+* `sleep_between_keep_alive_checks_in_seconds` - Optional parameter which determines in what intervals will the liveliness of the connection be checked.
+Defaults to 60

 ### Storage